DigitalTwin/steam-turbine-tutorial/documentation/Step-1.md

 Execute the utility with a command similar to the following (make sure the -D options appear before -jar).
 For the purposes of this tutorial, please use “2” as the &lt;steam-turbine-id&gt; as this will create consistency with the remaining sections.

 <pre>
-D:\\Projects2016\\pedro\\steam-turbine-tutorial\\tutorial-util\\tutorial-timeseries-util&gt;java -Dhttps.proxyHost=&lt;your-proxy-host&gt; -Dhttps.proxyPort=&lt;your-proxy-port&gt; -Dconfig.steamTurbineId=&lt;steam-turbine-id&gt; -Dconfig.csvFilename=&lt;csv filename in resources directory or path/filename on the local file system&gt; -Dcom.ge.dt.tsc.clientSecret=&lt;client-secret-for-tutorial-svcs-client&gt; -jar target\\tutorial-timeseries-util-1.0-SNAPSHOT.jar
+D:\Projects\steam-turbine-tutorial\tutorial-util\tutorial-timeseries-util&gt;java -Dhttps.proxyHost=&lt;your-proxy-host&gt; -Dhttps.proxyPort=&lt;your-proxy-port&gt; -Dconfig.steamTurbineId=&lt;steam-turbine-id&gt; -Dconfig.csvFilename=&lt;csv filename in resources directory or path/filename on the local file system&gt; -Dcom.ge.dt.tsc.clientSecret=&lt;client-secret-for-tutorial-svcs-client&gt; -jar target\tutorial-timeseries-util-1.0-SNAPSHOT.jar
 </pre>

 Note: We recommend using the path/filename convention when specifying the config.csvFilename parameter.
 When executing this utility directly from a jar file, some systems have difficulty finding the config.csvFilename when specified as a file in the resources directory.